I was getting a message when using Amazon EC2 command line tools:

 /System/Library/Frameworks/JavaVM.framework/Home/

-What you’ll find in that folder is a bin
+What you’ll find in that folder is a `bin` directory and a `java` file inside that:

 /System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home/bin/java